ChristianGrussler/LRIPy/README.md

 ```

 ### Proximal Mappings
 LRIPy provides Python implemenations for the proximal mappings to the low-rank inducing Frobenius and Spectral norm as well as their epi-graph projections and non-convex counter parts.
+In the following, we only discuss the matrix-valued case, but notice that for the vector-valued case, i.e., sparsity inducing, it is only required to add ``mode = 'vec`` as an input argument.

 #### Low-rank inducing Spectral and Frobenius norms: